actigraph/StudyAdminAPIDocumentation/Examples/PhythonExample.md

 ### Step 2: Download gt3x data files

+Refer to [download_data.py](Python/download_data.py).
 Now that you have identified the study id of interest (the "Id" entry in the above-generated studies.txt), you can retrieve the raw .gt3x files for all subjects associated with that study: